-- a) Defined benefit plan - plan assets measured at fair value - b) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments) - Derivative financial instruments and c) - d) Contingent consideration - Functional currency and presentation currency (b)
+- Defined benefit plan plan assets measured at fair value a) - b) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments) - Derivative financial instruments and c) - Contingent consideration d)

+(b) Functional currency and presentation currency

 These Consolidated Financial Statements are presented in Indian Rupee (₹), which is also functional currency of the Parent.
-All the values are rounded off to the nearest Lakhs (₹ 00,000) unless otherwise indicated.
+All the values are rounded off to the nearest lakhs (₹ 00,000) unless otherwise indicated.

-Use of estimates and judgements (c)
+(c) Use of estimates and judgements